alexjiang903/OrgChart/Brainstorm.md

 <ins>**How to determine who's a child of who**</ins>

-Rely on manager column (# of manager a given employee has) and the unique employeeID
+Rely on <s> manager column </s> and the unique employeeID

 Create a hashmap storing {employeeID : manager}

-Less # of managers --> higher up person is in tree

-Manager = 0 --> person is at the top (CEO, CTO, etc.)
-Manager > 0 --> person must not be a root, has to report to at least one other person
+Manager field identifies the specific employee ID that the employee has a manager to.

 # Important reference material: